 - f) KLP's principal product is public-sector occupational pension provision.
 The Group is also a major provider of non-life insurance, banking services and investment products.
 The property company KLP Eiendom is the third-largest property management company in the Nordic region.
-With the exception of the property business, which has a lot of properties abroad, KLP's operations are exclusively in Norway. - g) Apart from the sale of KLP Bedriftspensjon AS and the merger between KLP Bankholding AS and KLP Banken AS, there is nothing to report regarding activities or events occurring in the reporting period which had a significant impact on the Company.
+With the exception of the property business, which has a lot of properties abroad, KLP's operations are exclusively in Norway. - g) There is nothing to report regarding activities or events occurring in the reporting period which had a significant impact on the Group.